TACTICAL EDGE DOCTRINE

 • No negotiating with the market

-Survival comes first.
-Profits come second.
-That order never changes.
+Survival first.
+Profits second.
+Always.

 Before every trade, answer these.
 If you hesitate on any answer, do not trade.